AnhadSawhney/TiBasicMath/README.md

 # TiBasicMath
 A collection of programs written in Ti-Basic to solve precalculus problems.
 All of these programs are relevant to the Math 3 course.
+If you found these programs useful, please consider donating!
+ETH donation address: 0xa6329ea78225c4cA5dF601ff9314Ad2407215512

 ## Introduction:
 These programs are written and formatted for 3 different calculators: The ti 84 plus and the ti 84 plus ce / ti 84 plus c silver edition.
 Only used the files in the proper folder otherwise the text will be cut off.
 It is reccomended to use the latest firmware version when running these programs, although some of them will work without it.

+If you are using a ti 84 plus calculator beware formatting issues.
+I do not own this calculator and couldn't test the programs.

 *NOTE: NEGATIVE NUMBERS IN ALL USER INPUT ARE ENTERED USING THE NEGATIVE NUMBER SIGN POSITIONED AT THE BOTTOM RIGHT OF THE KEYPAD.*
 *READ THE ENTIRE README SO YOU ARE FAMILIAR WITH THE CAPABILITIES AND LIMITATIONS OF THESE PROGRAMS AND CAN USE THEM EFFECTIVELY.*